DaikiMiyahara/hello-world/README.md

 # hello-w

-i'm a student of tohoku university.
+I'm a student of tohoku university.